khaiql/dbcleaner/README.md

 ## Options

 During running test suites, there might be deadlock when 2 suites try to acquire the same table.
-Dbcleaner tries to mitigate the issue by providing options for retry and panic the deadlock couldn't be solved after excessive retries.
+Dbcleaner tries to mitigate the issue by providing options for retry and panic when the deadlock couldn't be resolved after excessive retries.

 ```go
 type Options struct {